-1. Clinical Site Identification
+1. Clinical Site Identification and Coordination

-Clinical site identification, coordination, evaluation, and review is the sole responsibility of the PA Program Faculty.
+Clinical site identification, coordination, evaluation, and review is the sole responsibility of the PA Program.
 Prospective and enrolled PA students are not required to provide or solicit clinical sites or preceptors.
-Students may make suggestions to PA Program Faculty regarding potential clinical sites; however, all decisions regarding clinical sites are at the complete discretion of the program.
+Students may make suggestions to the program regarding potential clinical sites.
+However, all decisions regarding clinical sites are at the complete discretion of the program.
+PA students will be assigned to clinical sites both within and outside of the Dallas-Fort Worth area.
+Housing is provided for students assigned > 60 miles from the UT Southwestern campus.